 If you happen to be in Japan during spring, drop by Kanamara Matsuri or Festival of the Steel Phallus in Kawasaki.
 This festival focuses on a penis-venerating shrine that was once popular among prostitutes who prayed for protection against sexually transmitted diseases.
 Aside from this, it also offers marriage, easy delivery and harmony especially in married couples.

 5. The Flaming Thunderbolt

 Sometime in the 16th century, a monk named Drukpa Kunley became popular for his unique ways in enlightening young women.

 Nicknamed“The Divine Madman,” Kunley spent his life travelling along the countryside, now Bhutan, and promising women a path to Nirvana using his Flaming Thunderbolt.

 It turns out that Krunley used beer as the women’s mode of payment in exchange for his spiritual illumination.
-During the “session,” Kunley gives advice on how to balance karma, spiritual peace and tips on how to attain Buddha-hood.
+During the “session,” Kunley gives advice on how to balance karma, spiritual peace.
 For him, drunkenness and sexual ecstasy are the best ways to help you achieve being one with yourself and forget about the material world.

 As if that’s enough for him, but it’s not.
 There were stories about how Kunley defeated evil spirits and demons – mostly females – using his penis by gagging them with it.
 Then, the female demon will become a good one through divine sexual play, as if that makes sense.